-The types of constraints encountered in black-box and simulation-based optimization problems differ significantly from those treated in nonlinear programming.
+The types of constraints encountered in black-box simulation-based optimization problems differ significantly from those addressed in nonlinear programming.
 We introduce a characterization of constraints to address this situation.
 We provide formal definitions for several constraint classes and present illustrative examples in the context of the resulting taxonomy.
-This taxonomy, denoted QRAK, is useful for modeling and problem formulation, as well as optimization software development and deployment.
+This taxonomy, denoted KARQ, is useful for modeling and problem formulation, as well as optimization software development and deployment.
 It can also be used as the basis for a dialog with practitioners in moving problems to increasingly solvable branches of optimization.